 Before attempting workarounds consider whether Citus is appropriate for your situation.
 Citus’ current version works well for real-time analytics and multi-tenant use cases.

 Citus supports all SQL statements in the multi-tenant use-case.
 Even in the real-time analytics use-cases, with queries that span across nodes, Citus supports the majority of statements.
 The few types of unsupported queries are listed in Are there any PostgreSQL features not supported by Citus?
 Many of the unsupported features have workarounds; below are a number of the most useful.

-Remember that the coordinator will send the results in the subquery or CTE to all workers which require it for processing.
+Remember that the coordinator will send the results of the CTE to all workers which require it for processing.
 Thus it’s best to either add the most specific filters and limits to the inner query as possible, or else aggregate the table.
 That reduces the network overhead which such a query can cause.
 More about this in Subquery/CTE Network Overhead.

 github_events, distributed by the column

-There is another trick though.
+There is a trick, though.
 We can pull the relevant information to the coordinator as a temporary table:

 Creating a temporary table on the coordinator is a last resort.
 It is limited by the disk size and CPU of the node.